Perpignan–Barcelona high-speed rail line: Selection and construction

-The construction contract for the international section of the line between Perpignan and Figueres was awarded on 17 February 2004 to the TP Ferro consortium, a joint venture of Eiffage (France) and Dragados (Spain).
-The group constructed the line for an estimated cost of approximately €1.1 billion, and will operate it for 53 years.
+On 17 February 2004, a contract for the construction of the line was awarded to the TP Ferro consortium, a joint venture of Eiffage (France) and Dragados (Spain).
+The group constructed the line for an estimated cost of approximately €1.1 billion, and was to operate it for 53 years.
 It received a public subsidy of €540 million, split between the European Union, France and Spain.
+The European Union also provided 25 percent of the cost of the original construction works.